QYJian/xin-an-jiang-hydrological-model/README.md

 # xin-an-jiang-hydrological-model
-A three-water source xinanjiang model using Python
+A three-water source xinanjiang model using Python.
+If you have any question, don't hesitate to contact me. (qq 1455238909)